RGraf is an accountant who loves to read, study history, and travel. She has researched and written for educational sites and authors.

 Do you need money for a new car?
 Work a second job.
 Want new clothes for the new year?
 Work at a clothing store.
 That will earn you the money and the discounts.
 Extra money can be saved simply by working.

 These are great ways to earn more money to save.
-There are people everywhere who need babysitters or someone to walk their dog.
+There are people everywhere who need babysitters or someone to walk their dogs.
 Unless someone knows you personally and trusts you, most of these jobs are found through services that do background checks on you.
 These jobs can pay you over $10/hour.

 I know one young woman who did this and saved up enough for a trip she had always wanted to take.

 I am actually doing this option now.
-There are many new opportunities for people to make extra cash simply shopping and/or delivering goods to people in their area.
+There are many new opportunities for people to make extra cash by simply shopping and/or delivering goods to people in their area.
 We were getting tight on cash and even struggled to pay for groceries.
 I use my money each week that I make working for a grocery shopping/delivery service to buy our groceries and pay for our gas during that week.
 It gives us a little relief.

 This is another great option that sometimes will not generate immediate cash, but you'll find that cash will appear when you least expect it.
 Write online, put your photography up for sale, become a virtual assistant, edit or market for others.
 I have written a few hundred articles over the last six years.
 Without any work from me, they bring in around $100 every month.
 That is extra cash that appears for me to use for emergencies.